 Join us on this interesting trip by vintage steam train to the historic city of Chester, an unusual destination from Bristol.

-We leave Bristol Temple Meads at around 07:00 hauled by a Britannia Pacific locomotive No 70013 ‘Oliver Cromwell’ or Black 5 No 45305.
-Our steam locomotive will be working hard as we climb to Filton Abbey Wood, where we stop to pick up more passengers.
-We then head westwards along the South Wales Main Line, passing through the Severn Tunnel under the River Severn, and continuing to the outskirts of Newport.
+We leave Bristol Temple Meads at around 07:00 hauled by Black 5 No's 45407 and 44871.
+Our steam locomotives will be working hard as we climb to Filton Abbey Wood, where we stop to pick up more passengers.
+We then head westwards along the South Wales Main Line, passing through the Severn Tunnel into Wales, and continuing to the outskirts of Newport.
 Here we turn northwards, crossing the River Usk, and join the Welsh Marches route.

 We continue to Shrewsbury where the ‘listed’ Severn Bridge Junction Signal Box is the largest remaining mechanical signal box in the world.
 We take the Chester Line from Shrewsbury and stop at Chirk for our steam locomotive to take on water.
 We pass through Ruabon and Wrexham before arriving at our destination, the beautiful Roman City of Chester.
-There will be over three hours to explore the walled city which contains a number of medieval buildings and is famous for its 14th Century ‘Rows’, the first floor level galleried walkways connecting shops and cafes.
+There will be over three hours to explore the walled city and the Chester Christmas Market, with over 70 traditional wooden chalets situated in the heart of Chester, all wrapped around a sparkling Christmas tree.
+There will be an abundance of festive treats and gifts on offer, including quality local and regional products, crafts, clothing, accessories, jewellery, unique gifts and stocking fillers which are sure to make the perfect present!
+Don’t forget to sample the delicious hot food and drink, including tasty mulled wine and hot chocolate; the perfect way to keep warm whilst enjoying the market.
 Other places of interest include the Castle, the Cathedral, and the picturesque racecourse, located between the city walls and the River Dee, where ‘Winter Wonderland’ will be in full swing.